Estrogen Dominance: A Complete Functional Medicine Guide To This Common Hormone Imbalance

 - Hair loss

-If you are experiencing any of these symptoms, the best way to know for certain is through lab testing.
+If you are experiencing any of these estrogen dominance symptoms, the best way to know for certain is through lab testing.
 Urine and saliva hormone labs can give us a complete overview of how well your hormones are functioning.
 This is especially important considering your hormones are considered chemical messengers, directing the function of various areas of your body.

 These labs look at sex hormones like estrogen, progesterone, and testosterone as well as cortisol levels and your HPA-axis function.

-How can I reduce estrogen dominance?
+How do I get rid of estrogen dominance?

 Although every person’s health case is unique, there are a few tools that can help you rebalance estrogen levels by addressing the most common triggers of estrogen dominance.